Germany builds momentum for EU sanctions over Navalny

 Already a member?

-"These results constitute a matter of grave concern" the OPCW's Fernando Arias said.
+"These results constitute a matter of grave concern" the OPCW's director-general Fernando Arias said.

-The OPCW also shared its detailed data with all 193 member countries and held a meeting of its executive council.
+The OPCW also shared detailed data with all 193 member countries and held a meeting of its executive council.

 Its findings prompted German foreign minister Heiko Maas to repeat his call for EU sanctions on Russia.